aristaeus/bevy_mod_desync/README.md

 This crate provides a bevy `Plugin` which creates a resource and adds a single system.
 The resource, `Crc`, contains the [Cyclic Redundancy Check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) of the Bevy `World`.
 This is updated at the start of every tick.
 It is up to you to check whether this hash matches what you expect.
 Entities must be marked for desync tracking with the `TrackDesync` component.
 Components must be registered for tracking with `app.track_desync::<C>()`, and implement `Serialize`

 ### Usage
 Taken from the crate tests.
+This demonstrates using a custom `EntityMapper` for sorting entities to prevent false positives.
 ```rust
 fn build_app() -> App {
     let mut app = App::new();